kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 \(i\) The flight safety system is operating to ensure the launch vehicle will launch within all flight safety limits;

-\(ii\) Any command transmitter system required by section D417.9 has sufficient coverage from lift-off to the point in flight where the flight safety system is no longer required by §417.107(a);
+\(ii\) Any command transmitter system required by section D417.9 has sufficient coverage from lift-off to the point in flight where the flight safety system is no longer required by [[Volume 4/C Licensing/0417 Launch safety.md#§417.107   Flight safety.|§417.107]](a);

 \(iii\) The launch vehicle tracking system has no less than two tracking sources prior to lift-off.
 The launch vehicle tracking system has no less than one verified tracking source at all times from lift-off to orbit insertion for an orbital launch, to the end of powered flight for a suborbital launch; and